ubais7/Logrhythm-SRPs/WIndows IR/readme.md

  - nbtstat –c
  - nbtstat -s

+ Running services, local accounts, patch checks  all can be executed :)  - Keeping it open for the hunter

- These are exected to produce bit bigger outputs
+ These are expected to produce bit bigger outputs

 	- dir /t:a /a /s /o:d c:    		- Gather Last Access Time.
 	- dir /t:w /a /s /o:d c:		- Gather Last Modification Time